 There’s a battle raging against data centers.
 It's coming from both the right and the left.
-Along with this battle comes endless amounts of disinformation, propaganda, and lies.
+Along with this battle comes endless amounts of disinformation and propaganda.
 Believe it or not, not everything you read on the Internet is true.

 So, how can you determine what's true and what's not?